Ten at one stroke - Wood gasification CHP plant pays off

 Electricity & heat generated from wood chips

-Spanner Re² wood cogeneration plants are a combination of wood gasifier and CHP.
+Spanner Re² large-scaled wood cogeneration plants are a combination of wood gasifier and CHP.
 In the reformer in the wood gasifier pre-dried wood chips are converted into high-purity wood gas at 1000° C in a patented process.
 The wood gas generated is then purified using a superfine filter and transformed into electrical and thermal energy in the CHP.

 In Jaunjelgava, ten Spanner wood cogeneration CHP plants are connected to each other.
 Each one supplies 45 kWel and 108 kWth of power.
 In Jaunjelgava, the raw materials are primarily fresh spruce and pine wood chips that are dried beforehand.
-"In all of the Latvian locations where wood cogeneration plants were built, there were already biomass heating plants in place for the local heat supply," says Dzintars Avatos, Managing Director of Bio Speck SIA.
+"In all of the Latvian locations where large-scale wood cogeneration plants were built, there were already biomass heating plants in place for the local heat supply," says Dzintars Avatos, Managing Director of Bio Speck SIA.
 The company plans, installs and oversees the plants in Latvia for Spanner Re².

 Highly efficient power and heat generation with Spanner Re²

 A location where only heat used to be produced now generates electricity as well.
 "The old heating plants now only operate in winter.
 In the summer, the Spanner CHPs supply enough heat," says Avatos.
 The wood gasifiers of Spanner Re² in Jaunjelgava provide a school, a kindergarden and several blocks of flats with heat at 2 ct/kWh.
 The electricity produced is fed into the national grid at 14 ct/kWh.
 The total investment was 4700 €/kWel.
 The charcoal which accumulates during gasification is collected in big bags and sold to Poland.